0x1F9F1/0x1f9f1.github.io/_posts/2022-05-15-multiply-inverse.md

 uint64_t b = a;
 uint64_t c = 1;

-// Iterate over all the bits of y, apart from the lowest bit
+// Iterate over all the bits of b, apart from the lowest bit
 // (which represents the original "copy" of the number) for (size_t i = 1; i < 64; ++i) {
     // The bit we want to check